bengott/meteor-avatar/README.md

 -----------------------------------------------

 ***BREAKING CHANGES:***
-The template parameters have been overhauled in version 0.5.0.
-The `Avatar.options` object is changing quite a bit in version 0.6.0 too.
-Basically, things are still in a state of flux (pre-1.0.0), so check for breaking changes when you update the package.
+The template parameters were overhauled in version 0.5.0.
+The `Avatar.options` object changed quite a bit in version 0.6.0 too.
+And make sure you note the `defaultType`/`fallbackType` changes in version 0.7.0.
+Basically, things are still in a state of flux (pre-1.0.0), so check for breaking changes and read the rest of the README carefully when you update the package.

 Installation